mutable-org/mutable/doc/preliminaries.md

 * C/C++ Compiler with C++20 support (preferably Clang 14 or newer)
 * Doxygen (to generate the documentation)
 * Perl (for our git-hooks)
+* Pipenv (to set up a virtual Python environment and manage packages)

 Further, if you wish to build mu*t*able with its WebAssembly-based backend (which is the default), you need to install the following Google tools as well:
 * [`depot_tools`](setup-depot_tools.md)